fluttervieh/desktop_webapps_project/README.md

 # Open TODO Points

-- cleanup code (remove unused code(main.dart))
-- remove android, ios and (web?)
 - build windows and mac deployment (flutter build)
-- Titel bearbeiten
-- reformat code
 - test on windows
 - password class integrate
-- is it really working on macos??
+- encrypt password only once (issue with lag in application)
+- edit dialog - make password editable

+Not to do
+- add own category

 # Known issues

 - Decrypt / Encrypt (there are some known issues but the goal (try to execute some code in a other language) should be reached)
-    - the Decrypt function on macos has a bug but the details are currently unknown - it is handled by the local decryption implementation
-    - the Encrypt / Decrypt on Windows is not finished implementing
+    - the Encrypt / Decrypt on Windows was startet to implement but not finished and is therefore not delivered
+        - it works with the dart encode / decode implementation
+    - in the filter field tags or text can be filtered
+    - password can not be edited at the moment